Causes of the Blues

 The devil wants us to think that our mistakes will make God want nothing to do with us.
 He wants us to think that our weaknesses are detestable.
 The truth is that when we recognize our weaknesses and faults and ask God for help, then God can be strong in us and help us.
 He never butts in where He isn’t wanted.

-The apostle Paul, had a health problem that he prayed to God for healing three different times.
+Next, is the truth that God uses our difficulties to help us grow and mature.
+The apostle Paul, had a health problem that he prayed to God three different times for healing.
 Each time God told him:

 “My grace is all you need.
 My power works best in weakness.”